ChrisWhealy/wasm_sha256/docs/080-read-file.md

 )
 ```

-How we proceed here depends on whether or not the read buffer is full.
+How we proceed next depends on whether or not the read buffer is full.

+### The Buffer is Full

-If it is full, then most likely there is more data left on disk to process after we're done with thios one.
+If the read buffer is full, then most likely there is more data left on disk to process after we're done processing this buffer.

-At this point, we know that we will need to process at least `div($READ_BUFFER_SIZE, 64)` message blocks; hence the following statement:
+Therefore, we know that we will need to process at least `div($READ_BUFFER_SIZE, 64)` message blocks; hence the following statement:

 ```wat
 ;; We will need to process at least this many message blocks